13 April, 2021

 Key Takeaways

 API penetration testing is easy to prepare.
 Organizations need two things to get started.
 The first is recent and functional API documentation that allows third parties to construct valid requests and access to a stable production or staging environment.
-If you want to dive into more differences between API and Web application pentests or what is a penetration test.
-Check out some of our other knowledge center articles.
+If you want to dive into more differences between API and Web application pentests, check out some of our other knowledge center articles.
+Interested in learning more about penetration testing and how it can benefit your organization: What Is Penetration Testing?

 Join the professionally evil newsletter